PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 ### Using presets

-1. Install the PSA addon (version 1.8+).
+1. Install the PSA add-on (version 1.8+).
-2. Enable the addon inside the *Blender Preferences*.
+2. Enable the add-on inside the *Blender Preferences*.
 3. Add the *Atmosphere* inside the *Blender Viewport*, which will make the presets visible inside Blender.
 4. In the n panel under ''presets'' pick a preset of your liking.
 5. You should now see the preset in your scene!